gbeserra95/gbeserra95/README.md

 # Hello, world! 👋

-## My name is Gabriel Beserra, I am a Front-End Developer and student at [SENAI's DEVinHouse](https://cadastro.sc.senai.br/l/5yRQf0ABF1174) program and here you can check my journey as a Dev!
+## My name is Gabriel Beserra, I am a Frontend Developer and student at [SENAI's DEVinHouse](https://cadastro.sc.senai.br/l/5yRQf0ABF1174) program and here you can check my journey as a Dev!

 ### About me